 Good nutrition is essential for a growing puppy.
 It’s an important time in their life when their bodies are developing, so fueling that growth with high quality nutrition is key.
 Healthy food, in the right amount, is also an important part of preventing obesity, which leads to conditions like osteoarthritis, diabetes, heart disease, different types of cancers, and even premature death.

-Be sure to feed a high-quality diet that’s made to fuel puppies’ growth and development.
+We recommend feeding a high-quality, fresh diet that’s made to fuel puppies’ growth and development.
 Plan on feeding your puppy three times a day up to about six months, after which you can transition to once or twice daily (and stick with that through the adult years).

 The veterinarian: Your puppy’s primary health provider